-Press and hold the inverter's Power ON/OFF pushbutton (see Figure 6-1) (for approximately 15 seconds) until the Charging/Inverting Status LED comes on and flashes rapidly.
+- 1. Remove all AC power (utility or generator power) to the inverter. - 2.
+Press and hold the inverter's Power ON/OFF pushbutton (see Figure 6-1) for approximately 15 seconds until the Charging/Inverting Status LED comes on and flashes rapidly. - 3.
 Once the rapid flashing has begun, release the Power ON/OFF pushbutton.
-The Status LED will go off after the pushbutton is released.

-After the inverter reset is completed, press the ON/OFF pushbutton to turn on the inverter.
+The Status LED will go off after the pushbutton is released. - 4.
+Press the Power ON/OFF pushbutton to turn on the inverter.

 Some older inverter models do not allow an inverter reset.
-If the inverter reset fails, you will need to power-down the inverter using the procedure below.
-In either case, if an internal fault does not clear, the inverter will require repair at an authorized service facility.
+If the inverter reset fails, perform a power reset using the procedure below.
+In either case, if an internal fault does not clear the inverter will require repair at a Magnum Authorized Service Center (ASC).